About the Position

 - Wildlife Aware - understands mission to support the conservation and welfare of animals at The Zoo, locally and globally.
 This is demonstrated by a willingness/passion to reflect this mission in all actions and to continue to learn how to take action for wildlife

 Who We Are

 The Oakland Zoo (managed by The Conservation Society of California) is an award-winning facility stretching 100 acres and overlooking the city of Oakland atop the hills of beautiful Knowland Park.
-Our mission is to inspire respect for and stewardship of the natural world, while providing a quality visitor experience.
+Our mission: Oakland Zoo deepens connection with animals, saves wildlife, and inspires champions for the natural world.
 As an accredited member of the Association of Zoos and Aquariums (AZA), The Zoo is part of the largest conservation organization in the nation.
 Our employees take PRIDE in our values of being Positive, Respectful, Inquisitive, Driven and Effective members of a team who places the care of our animals, stewardship of the natural environment, and the experience of our guests at the forefront of all that we do.

 Oakland Zoo’s Commitment to Diversity, Equity, Inclusion, and Access